rebelsky/sams-assorted-musings-reflections/getting-requirements-wrong.md

 [14] More about that issue in another musing.

+[15] The answer from one of my readers is "Yes, around Spring 2016".

-[15] Well, there's Theatre and Dance, but they've tended to treat themselves as a single major in "Theatre and/or Dance".
+[16] Well, there's Theatre and Dance, but they've tended to treat themselves as a single major in "Theatre and/or Dance".

 ---

-*Version 1.0 of 2018-03-07.*
+*Version 1.0 releaed 2018-03-07.*

+*Version 1.1 of 2018-03-08.*